KOSALSENSOK096/learning-managment-system/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 💡 Feature Request
+name: ✨ Feature Request
 about: Suggest an idea for this project
 title: '[FEATURE] '
-labels: enhancement
+labels: 'enhancement'
 assignees: ''

 ---

-**🤔 Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**💭 Describe the solution you'd like**
+### 🎯 Feature Description
 A clear and concise description of what you want to happen.

-**🔄 Describe alternatives you've considered**
+### 🤔 Problem Statement
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of what problem this feature would solve.

-**📋 Implementation Details**
-Any technical details or considerations for implementing this feature.

-**📱 Additional Context**
+### 🔄 Proposed Solution
+Describe the solution you'd like to see implemented.

+### 🎨 UI/UX Considerations
+If applicable, describe any user interface or experience considerations.

+### 📋 Acceptance Criteria
+- [ ] Criteria 1
+- [ ] Criteria 2
+- [ ] Criteria 3

+### 🔍 Additional Context
 Add any other context or screenshots about the feature request here.

-**🎯 Success Criteria**
-What criteria should be met for this feature to be considered complete?